The Imperial City

 Good Food

 Toledo captivates people from the first moment.
-The views are spectacular from below, with an old town perfectly defined by the walls on the side of the Tajo river.
+The views are spectacular from below, with an old town perfectly defined by the walls on the side of the Tajo River.

 On the other hand, to have a good overview of the city is possible up to a terrace as the roof or a classic view is towards the area Cigarral which is full of viewpoints among which the Mirador del Valle, very similar to the views that can be had from the Parador de Toledo.

-Getting in and Out of the city
+Getting In and Out of the City

-Getting to Toledo is really easy.
+Getting to Toledo is easy.
 There are bus routes and the “AVE” comes in just over 20 minutes until almost the heart of Toledo.

 Nessa Twix © Solkes

 Toledo is wonderful at any time of year.
 But as in all things we must take into account.
 Traveling in summer can be terrible.
 The truth is that the sun can be very stifling, to the point of preventing walking down the street late into the evening.
-However, the evening will be great, for the magnificent temperature.
-By contrast, in winter, the cold and fog can sometimes make the rides are something “special”.
+However, the evening will be great, because of the magnificent temperature.
+By contrast, in winter, the cold and fog can sometimes make the rides something “special”.

 Leave a Comment